VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-the-power-of-map.md

 To be fair, `Promise.then` behaves more like `Array.flatMap` than `Array.map` but we will ignore that.

 Fine, we have `Array` and we have `Promise` both are containers of some sort and both have methods that follow the rules.
-But what if they didn't have those methods, what if `Array.map` didn't exists?
+But what if they didn't have those methods, what if `Array.map` didn't exist?
 Would that mean that `Array` is no longer a functor?
 Do we lose all the benefits?

 Let's take a step back.
 If `Array.map` doesn't exists then `Array` is no longer a functor?
 I don't know, I'm not an FP lawyer.
 Do we lose all the benefits?
 No, we could still treat arrays as functors, we just lose the super convenient `.map` syntax.
 We can create our own `map` outside of the structure.